nguyenkhoi2806/react-js-training/Week-2/day2/readme.md

 ### Controlled Component

-- Là các component mà giá trị của input được điều khiển hoàn toàn bởi React thông qua state.

-- Đặc điểm:

-  - Giá trị nhập vào được lưu trong useState
+- They are components whose input values are fully controlled by React through state.
+- Input values are stored in useState
-  - Bắt buộc xử lý onChange để cập nhật state
+- Must handle onChange to update the state
-  - Dễ kiểm soát, dễ xác thực dữ liệu, dễ reset form
+- Easy to control, validate data, and reset the form

 _**Example**_